 The research group Information Systems & Service Design offers a comprehensive teaching program in the field of information systems and HCI, specifically interactive intelligent systems.
 Each lecture is accompanied with a design or engineering capstone project.
 In design projects, students apply design methods, techniques, and tools in order to create tangible solutions for real-world problems.
 In engineering capstone projects, students develop a piece of running prototypical software using state-of-the-art technologies.

 A brief description of each course is given in the table below.
-All lectures and seminars are held in English.
-Only the lectures Wirtschaftsinformatik 1 and 2 are held in German.
+With the exception of the compulsory Bachelor lectures Wirtschaftsinformatik 1 and 2 as well as Wirtschaftsinformatik all lectures and seminars are held in English.

 |Teaching Offering||Degree Level||Short Description||Capstone||Prerequisites|